Smoke Exposure a Hazard During Fire Season

 When wildfires happen, both the New Mexico Department of Health and Environment Department track the fires, advising residents in areas affected by fire how to reduce the risk to themselves and their families from smoke exposure.

-The Department of Health Fire, Smoke and Your Health website has information to help you protect your health and plan your actions during emergencies.
+The Department of Health Protect Your Health During Fires and On Smoky Days website has information to help you protect your health and plan your actions during emergencies.

 5-3-1 Visibility Method